brenns10/fugl/doc/gettingstarted.rst

    to your project home.
 5. If you'd like to make changes to the page, you can click on the page's name in the "Page" list to edit it.

+.. [#artitle] Article and post titles can be anything, although when they are
+              translated into files on your site, they will be altered slightly (to remove spaces and unusual spaces, as well as resolve duplicate titles).

 Create your first post
 ----------------------